passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### broker: `string`<a id="broker-string"></a>

-Slug of the brokerage to connect the user to
+Slug of the brokerage to connect the user to.
+See [this document](https://snaptrade.notion.site/SnapTrade-Brokerage-Integrations-f83946a714a84c3caf599f6a945f0ead) for a list of supported brokerages and their slugs.

 ##### immediateRedirect: `boolean`<a id="immediateredirect-boolean"></a>